ministryofjustice/laa-maat-court-data-api/README.md

 cd maat-court-data-api
 ```
-Makesure tests all testes are passed by running following ‘gradle’ Command
+Make sure that all tests are passing by running the following ‘gradle’ command

 ```sh
 ./gradlew clean test